-It is a prescription painkiller.
-This specific product is a brand name medication.
-It is made by Purdue Pharmaceuticals, a drug manufacturer.
-The drug is offered in eight different doses ranging from 10 mg to 160 mg.
+Oxy is a prescription painkiller.
+It’s a brand name medication.
+It’s made by Purdue Pharmaceuticals, a widely successful drug manufacturer.
+The drug is offered in eight different dosages ranging from 10 mg to 160 mg.

-It is made almost entirely from Oxycodone, an opioid chemical.
-This chemical is the active ingredient.
-It's the part of the drug that eases pain and causes feelings of euphoria.
+It is made almost entirely from oxycodone, an opioid chemical.
+This chemical is an addictive ingredient.
+It’s the part of the drug that eases pain and causes feelings of euphoria.
 It’s also the chemical that causes users to become addicted.

 Doctors have prescribed the drug for nearly 20 years.
-At certain points, it was the most widely abused prescription med.
+At one point, it was the most widely abused prescription drug in America.

-When taken responsibly, the drug is used to relieve chronic pain.
-Because it's the only-extended release Oxycodone product, it provides round-the-clock treatment.
+Because it's an extended-release drug, it provides round-the-clock pain relief.
 It differs from other prescription opioids in this way.
 For the most part, other drugs are intended for as-needed use.

 Trusted doctors are quick to point out that it should not be used for fast-acting pain relief.
-There are other drugs for this scenarios.
-This type of behavior may be a slippery slope toward OxyContin addiction.
+There are other drugs for quick relief.
+This type of behavior may be a slippery slope toward addiction.